+Student Occupational Health will need to see your vaccination history before prescribing any additional vaccinations required for the field course destination.
 It is your responsibility to ensure that a record of your vaccination history is available on request.
-It is therefore essential that you arrive in Manchester with details of your vaccination history.
+It is therefore essential that you arrive for the second year of your studies with details of your vaccination history.
 If you do not have this when you arrive, you should take steps immediately to obtain it and not wait until semester 2.
-Planning will not cover the cost of prescribing vaccinations included in the UK schedule.
+Geography will not cover the cost of prescribing vaccinations included in the UK schedule.

-Planning will not allow you to travel with the field course without evidence that you have been vaccinated appropriately.
+Geography will not allow you to travel with the field course without evidence that you have been vaccinated appropriately.
 In this instance, you must discuss with your academic tutor an alternative piece of assessed work in order to satisfy the requirements of the course unit.